Goechala Trek Guide 2025: Route, Cost, Permits, Itinerary and Weather

-The Goechala Trek is one of India’s most iconic high-altitude treks, offering a once-in-a-lifetime journey through the Eastern Himalayas.
+The Goechala Trek is one of India’s most iconic high-altitude adventures.
+It offers a once-in-a-lifetime journey through the Eastern Himalayas, filled with raw beauty, rich culture, and rewarding challenges.

-It takes you deep into the Kanchenjunga National Park, a UNESCO World Heritage Site, to open Ultra HD views of Mount Kanchenjunga, the world’s third-highest peak.
+This trek takes you into the heart of Kanchenjunga National Park, a UNESCO World Heritage Site.
+As you journey, you will see stunning views of Mount Kanchenjunga, which is the third-highest mountain in the world.

 This image showcases a snow-covered landscape on the Goechala Trek near Dzongri, with the towering Kanchenjunga and other Himalayan peaks in the background.
 The sky is bright blue with a few clouds, while the foreground features patches of snow and rhododendron bushes.
 The natural beauty and majestic mountain views highlight the appeal of this trekking route.